surgiie/transformer/README.md

 ```

 ## Manually Transforming Values/Single Values
-To format a simple one-off value, use the Transformer class:
+To format a one-off value, use the Transformer class:

 ```php